 Everyone lies.
 The innocent lie because they don’t want to be blamed.
 The guilty because they have no choice.
 Find out why he’s lying.– Commander Sinclair

-Commander Sinclair (Michael O’Hare) is kidnapped by two humans (Judson Scott and Christopher Neame), known only a Knight One and Knight Two.
+Commander Sinclair (Michael O’Hare) is kidnapped by two humans (Judson Scott and Christopher Neame), known only as Knight One and Knight Two.
 Although the Commander is still on Babylon 5, security cannot locate him.
 The two men drug him and probe his mind to try to find out what happened to him when he blacked out for 24 hours during the Battle of the Line, 10 years before, at the end of the Earth-Minbari War.
 They believe he is a traitor and formed some sort of alliance with the Minbari to take over Earth from within.

-Employees of the Station, security in particular, are forbidden from gambling while on duty, and severely limited when off-duty as well.
+Employees of the Station, security, in particular, are forbidden from gambling while on duty, and severely limited when off-duty as well.
 We learn this because one of Garibaldi’s (Jerry Doyle) officers, Benson (Jim Youngs) is deep in debt due to his gambling and ends up helping the men holding Sinclair.
 He is murdered when he finds out what they were really doing.

 Doctor Franklin (Richard Biggs) is trying to get comprehensive files on the various species on the station so he has something to go on if he has to treat them.
 Delenn (Mira Furlan) allows him to take readings so he has a baseline for the Minbari.
 While there, they talk about events during the War.
-Doctor Franklin is forthcoming about his experience in xenobiology and destroying his notes of what he learned about various species rather than allow them to be used as weapons.
+Doctor Franklin is forthcoming about his experience in xenobiology and destroys his notes of what he learned about various species rather than allow them to be used as weapons.
 Delenn is not so forthcoming about what she did during the War.